-- Light Oil Area 700 tons 10 of potentially NAPL and directly impacted fill; - MW-BCP-5A Area 700 tons of potentially NAPL and directly impacted fill; - Exhauster Building and Sumps Estimate based on indirect evidence, 200 tons11; - Pump House Fill Estimate based on indirect evidence, 400 tons16; and - Junction Building Area 400 tons.
+- Light Oil Area 700 tons of potentially NAPL and directly impacted fill; - MW-BCP-5A Area 700 tons of potentially NAPL and directly impacted fill; - Exhauster Building and Sumps Estimate based on indirect evidence, 200 tons; - Pump House Fill Estimate based on indirect evidence, 400 tons ; and - Junction Building Area 400 tons.

 As shown in Figure 3-3, Volatile Organic Compound (VOC) impacted soils and fill are largely in the production area and are near and coincident with areas of NAPL and Tar and near areas that had been used to process and cool VOC containing liquids and gases.
 The production area volumes include the NAPL impacted fill listed above and the zones around the NAPL that have been impacted by the separate phase materials but do not exhibit signs of the presence of a separate phase.
-The VOCs in the two coal yard areas
+The VOCs in the two coal yard areas (MW-BCP-13 and MW-BCP-19) are localized as additional wells downgradient of these locations were not affected by VOCs.
+The areas of VOC impacted fill and soil are:

-11 The quantity of NAPL in the Exhauster Building and Pump House Fill will be defined more accurately during the Pre-design Investigations.
+&lt;sup>11 The quantity of NAPL in the Exhauster Building and Pump House Fill will be defined more accurately during the Solidification IRM.

-10 The quantity of NAPL in the Light Oil Area will be defined more accurately during the Secondary Containment IRM.
+&lt;sup>10 The quantity of NAPL in the Light Oil Area will be defined more accurately during the Solidification IRM.